Arriving in Fiji: Airport Customs, Biosecurity & Arrival Process© FijiPocketGuide.com

 Declaring Items on the Passenger Arrival Card

 At the Immigration Desk, an Immigration Officer will ask to see your passport, Passenger Arrival Card and visa if applicable.
-The officer may ask you questions regarding the answers you have given on the Passenger Arrival Card, most commonly if you have answered “yes” to any of the Customs and Biosecurity questions.
+The officer may ask you questions regarding the answers you have given on the Passenger Arrival Card, most commonly if you have answered “Yes” to any of the Customs and Biosecurity questions.
 The officer will then tell you if any action is required.
-Otherwise, your passport and Passenger Arrival Card will be returned to you and you will be asked to move to the Baggage Claim area.
+Otherwise, your passport and Passenger Arrival Card will be returned to you, and you will be asked to move to the Baggage Claim area.

 arriving-fiji-Credit-fijipocketguide.com© FijiPocketGuide.com

-Fiji Customs and Biosecurity
+Passing Through Customs and Biosecurity

 After picking up your baggage from Baggage Claim, you’ll finally go through Customs and Biosecurity.
 For a full guide on this section of the process, see Arrival Advice: Biosecurity & Customs in Fiji.
 Otherwise, here’s an overview.

 This is your last chance to declare a “risk good” that you might have in your possession or packed in your luggage.
 Signs at Biosecurity provide a reminder of what items to declare, as well as bins to dispose of prohibited items, such as food.
-While not all “risk items” are prohibited, you still need to declare them so that the Biosecurity officer can check the item.
+While not all “risk items” are prohibited, you still need to declare them so the Biosecurity officer can check them.
 Items that you need to declare include:

 • Weapons